jmedzihorsky/partynat/README.md

 The dissimilarity index also has a long track record in the study of segregation (see [Duncan and Duncan (1955)](https://doi.org/10.2307/2088328)).
-From this perspective, we can look on party _de_-nationalization as voter segregation.
+From this perspective, we can look on party _de_-nationalization as a case of voter segregation that can also happen along gender, ethnic, occupational etc. lines.
 Another successful index of segregation is _mutual information_.
 [Frankel and Volij (2011)](https://doi.org/10.1016/j.jet.2010.10.008) and [Mora and Ruiz-Castillo (2011)](https://journals.sagepub.com/doi/abs/10.1111/j.1467-9531.2011.01237.x)